A Business Affair: Release

-The film premiered in France on 16 March 1994, later screening in Germany on 5 May 1994 and Spain on 22 July 1994.
+The film premiered in France on 16 March 1994, later screening in Germany on 5 May 1994.
+It opened in the United Kingdom on 27 May 1994 and Spain on 22 July 1994.
 It premiered in the United States in New York City on 3 November 1995.

 The UK version ran for 102 minutes, but the US version has several scenes censored, particularly some of the scenes with nudity, and ran for 98 minutes.

+Reception

+The film received a lukewarm critical reception.
+Walking Chronicles largely did not approve of the film, writing: "Unfortunately, as a whole, I can't endorse this film.
+It is a mediocre and half-baked romance that makes some ridiculous decisions in the third act, which subverts the strengths of all three leads".

+It grossed £10,933 in its opening weekend in the United Kingdom from 15 screens.
+It grossed $7,556 in the United States and Canada.